-Once upon a time, the different kinds of birds gathered in order to select a king to rule over them.
-They agreed that the phoenix, that lived far away, was the bird that truly deserved to be the king.
-Their deep yearnings motivated them to a start a long journey to reach the king and have the pleasure of placing themselves in its service.
+Once upon a time, the different kinds of birds gathered to select a king to rule over them.
+They agreed that the phoenix that lived far away was the bird that genuinely deserved to be the king.
+Their deep yearnings motivated them to start a long journey to reach the king and have the pleasure of placing themselves in its service.
 Some other birds warned the passionate birds from the high mountains, extensive desert, torrid and frigid zones they would necessarily face and thereby lose their life.
-Yet the longing of the passionate birds increased, and their joy drowned all thoughts of hesitation.
-As expected many of the birds were struck by the thunderbolts and lashed by storms.
-Finally, a small group of the passionate birds reached the island of the kind safely.
-Upon hearing of their presence, the king ordered one of the royal attendants to inquire about the mission of the birds.
+Yet the longing of the vibrant birds increased, and their joy drowned all thoughts of hesitation.
+As expected, many of the birds were struck by the thunderbolts and lashed by storms.
+Finally, a small group of passionate birds reached the island of the kind safely.
+Upon hearing of their presence, the king ordered one of the royal attendants to inquire about the birds’ mission.
 “We want the king to rule over us,” said the birds.
-Upon this the king commented: “You just troubled yourselves in vain since I am your king whether you like it or not and whether you come or go!”
+Upon this, the king commented: “You just troubled yourselves in vain since I am your king whether you like it or not and whether you come or go!”
 The birds felt embarrassed and helpless, and a sense of awe terrified them.
-At this moment when the birds recognized who they were and who the king was, the king said:
+At this moment, when the birds recognized who they were and who the king was, the king said:

 “إن كان كمال الرضا يوجب التعزز و الرد فإن جمال الكرم يوجب المسامحة و القبول. فبعد أن عرفتم قدرنا فحقيق بنا إيواؤكم فهو دار الكرم و منزل النعم”

 “If my absolute sovereignty demands self-sufficiency, the beauty of my generosity demands acceptance and benevolence.
-Since you understand our status, it behooves us to give you shelter since this [place] is the abode of generosity and blessings.”
-As the passionate birds felt more relieved and joyous of their closeness to the king, they wondered whether the other birds that died in the way lost their life in vain.
-To remove all doubts, the kings affirmed that those birds who died in their way to him will fully receive their reward and mercy from him.
+Since you understand our status, it behooves us to shelter you since this [place] is the abode of generosity and blessings.”
+As the passionate birds felt more relieved and joyous of their closeness to the king, they wondered whether the other birds that died in the way lost their lives in vain.
+To remove all doubts, the kings affirmed that those birds who died in their way to him willfully receive their reward and mercy from him.

-These are excerpts from Imam al-Ghazali’s the Treatise of the Birds which seeks to illustrate one of the greatest spiritual disciplines that Ibn al-Qayyim, in his Madarij, would later describe as “the soul, secret, essence and goal of all stations in the path to Allah”.
-This essential discipline is ifiqar or the ability to develop, demonstrate and maintain a strong and constant sense of brokenness and surrender to God.
-The Quran reads: “O people, you are those who stand in need of Allah, and Allah is the Self-sufficient and Praiseworthy” (Q. 35:15).
+These are excerpts from Imam al-Ghazali’s the Treatise of the Birds, which seeks to illustrate one of the most important spiritual disciplines that Ibn al-Qayyim, in his Madarij, would later describe as “the soul, secret, essence, and goal of all stations in the path to Allah.”
+This essential discipline is ifiqar or the ability to develop, demonstrate, and maintain a constant and robust sense of brokenness and surrender to God.
+The Quran reads: “O people, you are those who stand in need of Allah, and Allah is the Self-sufficient and Praiseworthy” (Quran 35:15).
 The phrase “those who stand in need of” is al-fuqara’ (the poor) in Arabic.
-The word does not originally mean lack of money or material assets; however, it refers to ‘broken bones’ which eventually cause inability and need.
+The word does not originally mean a lack of money or material assets; however, it refers to ‘broken bones,’ which eventually cause inability and need.

-When it comes to our relation with God, faqr (need or poverty) is an essential of our human nature to be displayed, no matter how much wealth and health we have.
+When it comes to our relationship with God, faqr (need or poverty) is essential to our human nature, no matter how much wealth and health we have.
 If you need to breathe, allow yourself to feel your iftiqar to Allah.
-If need to sleep, allow yourself to feel your iftiqar to Allah.
+If you need to sleep, allow yourself to feel your iftiqar to Allah.
 If you need to eat, allow yourself to feel your iftiqar to Allah.
-If you need what you have (health, wealth or the like), allow yourself to feel your iftiqar to Allah.
+If you need what you have (health, wealth, or the like), allow yourself to feel your iftiqar to Allah.

-Do not let your talents, skills, possessions, achievements or reputation make you forget your unavoidable characteristic of essential need.
+Do not let your talents, skills, possessions, achievements, or reputation make you forget your unavoidable characteristic of essential need.
 In his Tariq al-Hijratayn, Imam Ibn al-Qayyim invites us to contemplate on our condition as we were babies.
 We were very weak and naïve, having no power to help ourselves.
-As we get our physical and intellectual faculties and powers developed, we forgot who we were, experienced pride and thought we became so ‘self-sufficient and self-independent’ that we did not need God!
-Ibn al-Qayyim writes: “As God perfects our hearing, sight and reason, and as He makes the universe subservient to us, we poor humans start to think that we have a share in this kingdom and look at ourselves with different lenses.
-We even forget our early state of helplessness, poverty and need as if we never experienced these features and as if we are different creatures!”
+As we get our physical and intellectual faculties and powers developed, we forgot who we were, experienced pride, and thought we became so ‘self-sufficient and self-independent’ that we did not need God!
+Ibn al-Qayyim writes: “As God perfects our hearing, sight, and reason, and as He makes the universe subservient to us, we poor humans start to think that we have a share in this kingdom and look at ourselves with different lenses.
+We even forget our early state of helplessness, poverty, and need as if we never experienced these features and as if we are different creatures!”
 Look at a baby and observe its need and helplessness.
 Now, recognize you were one before, and do not be distracted by your apparent talents.
-The Quran beautifully depicts this moment of human nonsensical arrogance which results from lack of our self-knowledge: “He [God] created man from a sperm-drop; yet suddenly he openly challenges Him!”
-(Q. 16:4).
-The Arabic word for “yet suddenly” is fa’idha which grammatically indicates that what comes after it does not follow logically from what comes before it.
+The Quran beautifully depicts this moment of nonsensical human arrogance, which results from lack of our self-knowledge: “He [God] created man from a sperm-drop; yet suddenly he openly challenges Him!”
+(Quran 16:4).
+The Arabic word for “yet suddenly” is fa’idha, which grammatically indicates that what comes after it does not follow logically from what comes before it.

-There are two graces that no being can do without and that are necessary for every creature: the grace of existence and the grace of sustenance.
+There are two graces that no being can do without and necessary for every creature: the magnificence of existence and the grace of sustenance.

 He bestowed His grace upon you, first, through giving you existence, and, second, through uninterrupted sustenance.

-Your need belongs to you essentially, for accidents do not abolish essential needs.
+Your need belongs to you essentially, for accidents do not abolish essential requirements.
 The trials that arrive in this world are but reminders to you of what you ignore of need.

 Exercises for Willful Iftiqar:

-It should be clear that the sense of brokenness we are addressing here is that attitude of the heart that naturally develops as we recognize who we are and who God is.
+It should be clear that the sense of brokenness we are addressing here is the heart’s attitude that naturally develops as we recognize who we are and who God is.
 It is supposed to be an ongoing attitude of the heart.
-It is very important to allow ourselves to experience that sense of iftiqar as a choice and yield to brokenness willingly and constantly.
+It is essential to allow ourselves to experience that sense of iftiqar as a choice and willingly and continually yield to brokenness.
 Here are some exercises to feel our iftiqar to God and to be in total dependence on Him.

 Set some private time of solitude.
-Inhale and exhale from your nose mindfully for few minutes.
-Realize that, as a human being, you are a number of breaths, and that once you reach the predetermined number God decided for you, you become a resident of the afterlife.
-Now repeat calmly, slowly and clearly: “la hawla wala quwwata illa billah” (There is no power or strength except that which comes through Allah).
+Inhale and exhale from your nose mindfully for a few minutes.
+Realize that, as a human being, you are several breaths, and that once you reach the predetermined number God decided for you, you become a resident of the afterlife.
+Now repeat calmly, slowly, and clearly: “la hawla wala quwwata illa billah” (There is no power or strength except that which comes through Allah).
 Have a pause after each time you say this dhikr till the meaning sinks in your heart.
-Reciting this dhikr quickly could change the meaning or turn it into meaningless mumbled words.
+Reciting this dhikr could change the meaning or turn it into meaningless mumbled words.
 This Dhikr is unrestricted and unlimited; that is, it is not limited to specific situations or numbers.

-Meditate on “We belong to God, and to Him we shall return” (Q. 2:156).
-Realize that when you say: “We belong to Him,” you should aware that it means “Nothing belongs to us!”
+Meditate on “We belong to God, and to Him we shall return” (Quran 2:156).
+Realize that when you say: “We belong to Him,” you should be aware that it means “Nothing belongs to us!”
 Nothing is deserved.
-Everything we have is a purely act of grace and fadl.
-Once this fact reaches your heart, you will be able to break free from arrogance, pride and complaint.
+Everything we have is a pure act of grace and fadl.
+Once this fact reaches your heart, you will be able to break free from arrogance, pride, and complaint.

 “O Allah, to You I have bowed, in You I believe, to You I have submitted and in You I put my trust.
 You are my Lord.
-My hearing, my sight, my blood, my flesh, my bones and sinews are humbled before Allah, the Lord of the Worlds.”
-[Muslim]
+My hearing, my sight, my blood, my flesh, my bones, and muscles are humbled before Allah, the Lord of the Worlds” (Muslim).

-“O Allah, to You I have prostrated and in You I have believed and to You I have submitted, and You are my Lord.
-My face has prostrated to the One Who created it and formed it, and brought forth its hearing and sight.
+“O Allah, to You I have prostrated, and in You, I have believed and to You, I have submitted, and You are my Lord.
+My face has prostrated to the One Who created it, formed it, and brought forth its hearing and sight.
 Blessed be Allah the best of Creators.”
-[Muslim]
+(Muslim).

-Pilgrimage is a spiritual journey of iftiqar where one leaves behind his money, family and position and allows oneself to be less attached to this life and to experience true moments of Zuhd or asceticism.
+Pilgrimage is a spiritual journey of iftiqar where one leaves behind his money, family, and position.
+It allows oneself to be less attached to this life and experience authentic moments of Zuhd or asceticism.